vedikaS-byte/eds-223-hw-2/README.md

 -   `README`: Description of repository, brief summary of purpose of analysis, and data references.

--   `data`: Contains EJScreen geodatabase and associated metadata, biodiversity observations from the Global Biodiversity Information Facility, and HOLC inequality data from the Digital Scholarship Lab.

 -   `eds-223-hw2.qmd`: Primary `qmd` document detailing analysis.

 -   `eds-223-hw2.pdf`: A rendered pdf version of analysis.